Ruby on Rails Series - Part II

 Where we have the table name for well you guessed it posts,

-and the columns for body
+and the columns for body and title

 -